Director of Operations - Mike Loya Center for Innovation and Commerce, The University of Texas at El Paso

 Engineering Physics/Robotics Undergrad, University Of Tulsa

-Bio: Engineering Physics -EE Robotics major, Innovation and Entrepreneurship Minor, Cybersecurity Minor.
-Nova Fellowship student at the University of Tulsa.
+Bio: Junior undergrad, Engineering Physics - EE Robotics major, Innovation and Entrepreneurship minor.
+University Innovation Fellow and Nova Fellow at the University of Tulsa.

 Professor, University of Michigan